 Proven Management Team.
 Our senior management team averages over 22 years of commodity risk management and related industry experience.
 We have specific expertise across all aspects of the ethanol supply, production, and distribution chain – from agribusiness, to plant operations and management, to commodity markets and risk management, to ethanol marketing.

 We intend to continue our focus on strengthening and diversifying our vertically-integrated platform by implementing or further acting upon the following growth strategies:

 Pursue Consolidation Opportunities within the Ethanol Industry.
 We continue to focus on the potential acquisition of additional ethanol plants.
 In the past several years, we have been approached with opportunities to acquire existing ethanol plants.
 We believe those plants were available for a number of reasons including financial distress of a particular facility, a lack of operational expertise or a desire by existing owners to exit their original investment.
 We take a disciplined approach in evaluating new opportunities by considering whether the plants fit within the design, engineering and geographic criteria we have developed.
-We acquired one additional ethanol plant during 2011 that met our criteria.
 We believe that our integrated platform, plant operations experience and disciplined risk management approach give us the ability to generate favorable returns from our acquisitions.